PantelisAndrianakis/Breezy/README.md

 - **File Operations**: Provides a range of methods for reading, writing, appending and deleting files.
 - **Collections**: Support for collections such as List and Map, mapped to std::vector and std::unordered_map.
 - **Enhanced For Loop**: Simple and intuitive enhanced for loops for more readable and concise iterations.
+- **Regex**: Provides methods for Regex first match, matches as string list and replacements.